pratyushchauhan22/task_manager/README.md

    - delete notes for a particular task

 ----
-## API Endpoints (REST URLs)
+### API Endpoints (REST URLs)
 1. GET      /tasks                   get all tasks
 2. GET      /tasks/{id}              get a task by id
-3. DELETE   /tasks/{id}              delete task by id -PATCH    /task/{id}               update details of a task -POST     /tasks                   create a new task
+3. DELETE   /tasks/{id}              delete task by id
+4. PATCH    /task/{id}               update details of a task
+5. POST     /tasks                   create a new task

--GET      /tasks/{id}/notes     	show all notes of a task -POST     /tasks/{id}/notes 		add notes to a task
+6. GET      /tasks/{id}/notes     	show all notes of a task
+7. POST     /tasks/{id}/notes 		add notes to a task
--DELETE   /tasks/{id}/notes/{nid} delete a note from a task
+8. DELETE   /tasks/{id}/notes/{nid} delete a note from a task

 ---- "idempotenet"